firesmoker/DiabloSouls/docs/NOTES.md

 	VISUAL:		No red overlay when dead
 	VISUAL:		No normal-map lightning
 	GAMEPLAY:	Ranged enemies have no target prediction, they shoot in a stupid manner. (not working)
-	GAMEPLAY:	no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile
 	GAMEPLAY:	parry / counter is not optimized for multiple enemies
 	ANIMATION:	no counter and parry animations (maybe in the meantime - knockback? reverse step?)
 	ANIMATION:	no ranged attack animation